diegoscarabelli/diegoscarabelli.github.io/content/posts/us_deficit_inflation/index.md

 - [Some Unpleasant Monetarist Arithmetic, by Thomas J. Sargent and Neil Wallace (1981)](https://www.minneapolisfed.org/research/quarterly-review/some-unpleasant-monetarist-arithmetic): the quintessential "castle in the sky".
 - [Fiscal Deficits and Inflation, by Luis Catao and Marco E. Terrones (2003)](https://www.imf.org/external/pubs/ft/wp/2003/wp0365.pdf): the "Conclusions" section is where I got the quote above.
 - [Do Budget Deficits Cause Inflation?, by Keith Sill (2005)](https://www.philadelphiafed.org/-/media/FRBP/Assets/Economy/Articles/business-review/2005/q3/Q3_05_Sill.pdf?sc_lang=en): the author notes the lack of correlation for many countries ("the U.S. and, for that matter, in most of the world’s advanced economies") and tries to explain it with the independence of monetary and fiscal policy, with arguments that seem unaware of the fact that the US government is the monopoly issuer of a [fiat currency](https://en.wikipedia.org/wiki/Fiat_money).
-- [The Inflationary Risks of Rising Federal Deficits and Debt, by The Budget Lab (2025)](https://budgetlab.yale.edu/research/inflationary-risks-rising-federal-deficits-and-debt): a recent example of an analysis that uses virtually no data and builds mathematical models and simulations that are as solid as a straw house.
+- [The Inflationary Risks of Rising Federal Deficits and Debt, by The Budget Lab (2025)](https://budgetlab.yale.edu/research/inflationary-risks-rising-federal-deficits-and-debt): a recent example of an analysis that uses virtually no data and builds mathematical models and simulations that are as solid as a house of straw.

-### Supplemental
+## Supplemental

-#### Further Attempt at Generating Stationary Series
+### Further Attempt at Generating Stationary Series

 We can try to apply the logarithm to the `PCEPILFE_annually_percent` series, and then difference it,